Cohen-Or/cohen-or.github.io/posts/rsaa1.md

 Since my service in the Israeli Navy I'm hooked on sailing and exploring the seas.
 One basic truth that all sailors know is that although you can't control the wind, you can adjust the sail.
 This simple notion is also true for our portfolio management.

-It is well known that asset allocation is one of the greatest determining factors for our investment outcomes.
+It is well known that asset allocation is one of the greatest determining factors of our investment outcomes.
 Academic studies that were published over the past three decades tried to asses to what extent portfolio performance of active managers in pension funds was attributed to investment strategy (security selection and market timing) versus investment policy (asset allocation).
-The conclusions of these studies initiated a debate and several follow-up studies.
+The conclusions of these studies leaned heavily towards policy but initiated a debate and several follow-up studies.

-Prof. Meir Statman in his article [1] provided a thoughtful mediation to the claim that _investor management_ (ie the role of a financial advisor in advocating for commitment to a disciplined investment policy) is more important than investment management (security selection and tactical asset allocation).
+Prof. Meir Statman in his article [1] provided a thoughtful mediation to the claim that _investor management_ (i.e. the role of a financial advisor in advocating for commitment to a disciplined investment policy) is more important than investment management (security selection and tactical asset allocation).
 His conclusion was that tactical asset allocation based on perfect foresight performed 8.1% better per year during the eighteen years 1980-1997, yet the strategic asset allocation still explained 89.4% of the variance.

 In other words, Statman conclusion was that strategic asset allocation is movement along the efficient frontier, whereas tactical asset allocation involves movement of the efficient frontier.
-Statman study was deliberately hypothetical since no one has perfect foresight but proves that if we adjust the sail we may get a little stronger push from the wind.
+Statman study was deliberately hypothetical since no one has perfect foresight but proves that if as investors we adjust the sail we may get a little stronger push from the wind.

-Between the the two approaches [1] compared (strategic vs. tactical asset allocation) there is dynamic asset allocation (DAA).
+Between the the two approaches [1] compared (strategic vs. tactical asset allocation) exists dynamic asset allocation (DAA).
 In DAA, we alter the weights of the various asset classes in our portfolio based on the prevailing market conditions.
-This way we still benefit from diversification by allocating to different asset classes but limit the downside risk by avoiding sustained periods of declines.
+In this way, we still benefit from diversification by allocating to different asset classes but limit the downside risk by avoiding sustained periods of declines.

 As always, we should consider the risks and limitations which are mainly the transaction costs that are associated with higher turnover in our portfolio and the possibility of wrong forecasts the can eventually lead to loses rather than gains.
 This leads us to the understanding that the proof is in the pudding - DAA can have a sustained positive impact on our investment performance, if we have good predictions on the market.